ABC of Product Design

 U for understandable, user-centered, useful, unique

-We can see that U-letter is highly diverse in our ABC.
-And it’s natural, actually, as the most important word of product design – “User” – starts with this letter.
+We can see that the U-letter is highly diverse in our ABC.
+And it’s natural, actually, as the most crucial word of product design – “User” – starts with this letter.
 So, all the U-features are concentrated basically on the user.
-To be successful, a product has to be understandable ( feels as synonym to readable in its wide and metaphoric meaning above) so that the user isn’t confused with illogical operations or transitions, the absence of the essential elements of layout, or unsuitable color and font choice.
+To be successful, a product has to be understandable ( feels as a synonym to readable in its wide and metaphoric meaning above) so that the user isn’t confused with illogical operations or transitions, the absence of the essential elements of layout, or unsuitable color and font choice.

 The product has to be user-centered, which means that all the solutions, schemes, ideas, and versions should be totally concentrated on deciding the target users’ problem, and this should be the main concern of the designer from the very start of the process.